 - Improve the economic self-sufficiency of the family by helping parents develop a vision for their own future, plan future pregnancies, continue their education and find work

-University Health System’s Neonatal Intensive Care Unit (NICU) has earned the highest designation from the American Academy of Pediatrics and is now a designated Level IV NICU.
+University Health’s Neonatal Intensive Care Unit (NICU) has earned the highest designation from the American Academy of Pediatrics and is now a designated Level IV NICU.

 The new designation was created in an effort to improve maternal and neonatal outcomes.
 To establish the new rules, the Texas Perinatal Advisory Council developed to standardize neonatal levels of care based on guidelines from the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.

 The neonatal level of care designation rule became effective June 9, 2016.
-The designation is an eligibility requirement for Medicaid reimbursement and compliancy of House Bill 15, 83rd legislature, effective Sept.
+The designation is an eligibility requirement for Medicaid reimbursement and compliance of House Bill 15, 83rd legislature, effective Sept.
 1, 2018.
 The rules went into effect March 1, 2019.
-University Health System’s NICU applied to the American Academy of Pediatrics to be surveyed for compliancy in June 2017.
+University Health’s NICU applied to the American Academy of Pediatrics to be surveyed for compliance in June 2017.

 Staff has conducted focus groups with bedside nurses and technicians to ascertain their knowledge, experiences and concerns in caring for patients with dementia and their interactions with caregivers.
 The focus groups also listened to the challenges caregivers face, all of which has led to improved care for the patients and their caregivers.

-Recognizing the impact dementia has on our community and patients, a University Health System team participated in the Walk to End Alzheimer’s in October 2018, and raised approximately $1,000 toward this initiative.
-In addition, Health System representatives attended the Dementia-Friendly San Antonio Town Hall at the UT Health School of Nursing – the first major step for San Antonio to become designated a dementia-friendly city.
-University Health System continues to collaborate with the goal of becoming the first dementia-friendly health system in Texas.
+Recognizing the impact dementia has on our community and patients, a University Health team participated in the Walk to End Alzheimer’s in October 2018, and raised approximately $1,000 toward this initiative.
+In addition, University Health representatives attended the Dementia-Friendly San Antonio Town Hall at the UT Health School of Nursing – the first major step for San Antonio to become designated a dementia-friendly city.
+University Health continues to collaborate with the goal of becoming the first dementia-friendly health institution in Texas.